-• note After you first launch Open-E iSCSI-R3 you will see a page with the software agreement and available language options.
-Later you can change the language used by modifying language settings, which are located in the Server tree accessible through "Setup"..
+note Page with the software agreement and available language option will be shown after first launching Open-E iSCSI.
+Later you can change the language using Language Settings, which are located in server through Setup.

-After accepting the license agreement you can log into Open-E iSCSI-R3 using the standard password "admin" (this can be changed later).
-In order to start working, you can now set all the necessary parameters.
+After accepting license agreement you can log into Open-E iSCSI Target using the standard password "ancom" (this can be changed later).
+In order to start working, you can now set all parameters.

-- note The password is case-sensitive.
-If you cannot log into Open-E iSCSI-R3, please make sure the Shift and Caps Lock keys are not pressed. - note If your web browser shows something different than expected, please delete the cache and cookies in the settings menu of your web browser.
+note Password checking is case-sensitive.
+If you cannot log into Open-E iSCSI, please check the status of the Shift and Caps Lock keys.

-4.4 Create Disk Array
+4.4 Create RAID Units